pkarsy/rfboot/help/Reliability.md

 And most importantly, whatever failure happens while uploading, we should be able to repeat the process until we succeed.

-Here is explained what rfboot does to accomplish this job
+Here is explained what rfboot does to accomplish this job.

 At first, a bootloader runs only at power on or after a MCU Reset.
 The aproach we take here is that the application must implement a mechanism to software reset the MCU, whenever